Skip to main content

 Avoid holiday complacency

-If you’re on holiday, it’s important not to become complacent about your fire safety or indeed general safety.
+If you’re on holiday, don't become complacent about your fire safety or indeed general safety.

 Whether camping, caravanning, boating or enjoying the countryside, you need to think about your fire safety and the safety of your family.